 Hey Guys, I’m also active on Facebook.
 Like my page for even more news.
 I’m also building up this site here: Ronny Allan

-And on 7th January 2019, an internationally known NET Specialist described NETs as very common.
+However, on 7th January 2019, an internationally known NET Specialist described NETs as very common but he was talking in terms of the prevalence (how many people are living with the disease)

 In fact, the graph of the SEER database figures for NETs in both 2004 and 2012 indicates the rate of incidence increase is faster than any other cancer on the planet, particularly attributed to lung, small intestine, and rectal NETs.
 The World Health Organisation’s revised classification of Neuroendocrine Neoplasms in 2010, abandoned the division between benign and malignant NET as all NETs have malignant potential and should be graded accordingly.
 The 2004 SEER data compiled did not take into account what might have been considered to be benign NETs.